iPlug2/iPlug2/Dependencies/README.md

 The subfolder "Build" should contain these built libraries with sub-folders for each platform.

-You can download the zip file for your platform by running the shell script **download-prebuilt-libs.sh**, (located in the folder above this one) from a posix terminal (macOS terminal or windows git bash/mingw terminal)
+You can download the zip file for your platform by running the shell script **download-prebuilt-libs.sh** from a posix terminal (macOS terminal or windows git bash/mingw terminal)

 ## macOS